Design & UI

 A bold storytelling idea came out of our collective collaborative process — the homepage experience opens with four videos, a cinematic exterior shot and three interior videos that explore the three main sections of the navigation.
 The homepage becomes a gateway into the physical space.
 Choosing a path via the navigation takes the viewer inside to explore the spaces and the objects.
 Instead of a homepage that assumes a visitor wants to see everything and then choose something to explore deeper, this one introduces them to the content in a way that connects them to the physical space.

 Site visit patterns have seen significant improvement — sessions per user and pages per session have increased while bounce rate has decreased.
 Thanks are due in part to the new hosting environment with Acquia, which has provided hefty speed increases and stability — page load times have decreased, server response time is significantly less, and page download time is far less as well.

 An Evolving Partnership

 As the RISD Museum grows their online collection even further, we have identified a backlog of ideas that we’d love to address, from a more fully featured search, an integrated audio guide, and a more open and collaborative way for users to share back what they have done with the museum’s assets.
 A new Drupal 8 implementation gives the museum plenty of room to grow virtually.
 The collaborative relationship between Oomph and the RISD Museum is only beginning.

-Want to know a little more?
-J. Hogue, Director of Design & UX at Oomph, and Jeremy Radtke, Assistant Director, Digital Initiatives, RISD Museum, gave a presentation at Design Week RI on September 20, 2018, all about the process of the redesign.
-Watch it on YouTube.
+Want to know a little more? — J. Hogue, Director of Design & UX at Oomph, and Jeremy Radtke, Assistant Director, Digital Initiatives, RISD Museum, gave a presentation at Design Week RI on September 20, 2018, all about the process of the redesign.